NaquibAlam/NaquibAlam.github.io/README.md

 2. __Toxic Comment Classification__: https://naquibalam.github.io/Toxic_Comment_Classification.html
 3. __Covid Data Visualisation__: https://naquibalam.github.io/Covid_19_DataVisualization.html

+__Note__: For this  https://naquibalam.github.io/Covid_19_DataVisualization.html, the code needs to rerun in order to update the stats and charts otherwise we will be seeing the older stats and charts.

 I will keep adding new projects in my github pages going forward.